 Types of Cash Investments Options

-There are different types of Cash Investments Options where the investors can invest its money.
+There are different types of Cash Investments Options, where the investors can invest their money.

 #1 – Money Market Instruments

-Money Market instruments are the very short-term debts and securities which are sold on money markets usually having the maturity period of less than the six months.
-Money Market instruments are highly liquid investments i.e., they can be converted into the cash easily and pay interest on the investment at the variable interest rate which is slightly higher than the return earned on the cash savings account.
+Money Market instruments are the very short-term debts and securities which are sold on money markets, usually having a maturity period of less than the six months.
+Money Market instruments are highly liquid investments, i.e., they can be converted into cash easily and pay interest on the investment at the variable interest rate, which is slightly higher than the return earned on the cash savings account.
 The different examples of the same include commercial paper, and the Treasury bills, etc.

 #2 – Savings Account

-Saving account is the deposit account held at the bank or the other financial institutions that provide interest on the amount deposited.
+A saving account is the deposit account held at the bank or the other financial institutions that provide interest on the amount deposited.
 The savings account is considered as an alternative for investment in cash by some people.
-Interest rate, however, is very minimal on these accounts.
-The interest on savings accounts depends on the bank or financial institution in which account is there.
+The interest rate, however, is very minimal on these accounts.
+The interest on savings accounts depends on the bank or financial institution in which the account is there.
 Some institutions may also charge fees on these accounts unless a certain average minimum monthly balance is maintained in the account

 Example of Cash Investments

-There are several different advantages of the Cash Investments providing the opportunity for investors to invest their money in liquid assets.
+There are several different advantages of Cash Investments, providing the opportunity for investors to invest their money in liquid assets.
 Some of the advantages are as follows:

-- When an unexpected emergency for cash occurs then the cash investments help in meeting those unexpected expenses as they are highly liquid assets and can be converted into cash very easily.
-It thus prevents the investor from selling the assets like stocks or bonds which might be part of some of its portfolio.
-Thus holding cash investment is the simple way for meeting these financial obligations.
+- When an unexpected emergency for cash occurs, then the cash investments help in meeting those unexpected expenses as they are highly liquid assets and can be converted into cash very easily.
+It thus prevents the investor from selling assets like stocks or bonds, which might be part of some of its portfolio.
+Thus holding cash investment is the simple way to meet these financial obligations.

-- As these investments are extremely liquid assets they can exchange quickly for the products or services which the investor wants to avail as with the simple withdrawal he can have immediate access to his money.
+- As these investments are extremely liquid assets, they can exchange quickly for the products or services which the investor wants to avail as with a simple withdrawal; he can have immediate access to his money.

-- As the return on the cash investments is very less, so investor’s keeps on identifying the amount of cash they need from time to time so that their money does not lie idle and the overall return of the portfolio should not suffer.
+- As the return on the cash, investments are very less, so investors keep on identifying the amount of cash they need from time to time so that their money does not lie idle, and the overall return of the portfolio should not suffer.
 Due to this huge amount of time of the investor is spend on identifying his exact cash requirement.

-- In case of cash investment also some of the deposits have fixed tenure and in case investor decides to withdraw his money mid-term, then he usually has to forego the interest payments and at the same time may also be required to pay some amount of fee for early withdrawal.
+- In the case of cash investment also some of the deposits have fixed tenure, and in case the investor decides to withdraw his money mid-term, then he usually has to forego the interest payments and, at the same time, may also be required to pay some amount of fee for early withdrawal.

 - This investment is also referred to as a direct financial contribution of an individual or business to a venture, as opposed to the borrowed money.

-- Usually, these investments are undertaken by those who require a temporary place for keeping their cash while they keep on researching for other investment products.
+- Usually, these investments are undertaken by those who require a temporary place to keep their cash while they keep on researching other investment products.

-These investments are the highly liquid short term assets which can be converted into cash easily.
-They have a minimum amount of risk as required by some investors but at the same time, they offer a very low rate of return which might not attract some.
-Generally, these are undertaken by those who require a temporary place for keeping their cash while they keep on researching for other investment products.
+These investments are highly liquid short term assets that can be converted into cash easily.
+They have a minimum amount of risk as required by some investors, but at the same time, they offer a very low rate of return, which might not attract some.
+Generally, these are undertaken by those who require a temporary place to keep their cash while they keep on researching other investment products.
 This is beneficial in case of emergency of funds as the investor can have access to the money invested by him easily and within a short time period.
-The different cash investments include a certificate of deposits, Treasury bill, and saving accounts, etc which provide stable and low-risk income to investors in the form of the regular interest payments.
+The different cash investments include a certificate of deposits, Treasury bills, and saving accounts, etc., which provide stable and low-risk income to investors in the form of regular interest payments.

 This has been a guide to Cash Investment.
-Here we discuss the different types of cash investments options including money market and savings account along with examples, advantages, and disadvantages.
+Here we discuss the different types of cash investment options, including the money market and savings account, along with examples, advantages, and disadvantages.
 Here are the other articles in finance that you may like –